ietf-satp/draft-ietf-satp-core/draft-ietf-satp-core.md

 The Transfer Initialization Claims consists of the following:

-- digital_asset_id REQUIRED: This is the globally unique identifier for the digital asset located in the origin network.
+- digitalAssetId REQUIRED: This is the globally unique identifier for the digital asset located in the origin network.

-- asset_profile_id REQUIRED: This is the globally unique identifier for the asset-profile definition (document) on which the digital asset was issued.
+- assetProfileId REQUIRED: This is the globally unique identifier for the asset-profile definition (document) on which the digital asset was issued.

-- verified_originator_entity_id REQUIRED: This is the identity data of the originator entity (person or organization) in the origin network.
+- verifiedOriginatorEntityId REQUIRED: This is the identity data of the originator entity (person or organization) in the origin network.
   This information must be verified by the sender gateway.

-- verified_beneficiary_entity_id REQUIRED: This is the identity data of the beneficiary entity (person or organization) in the destination network.
+- verifiedBeneficiaryEntityId REQUIRED: This is the identity data of the beneficiary entity (person or organization) in the destination network.
   This information must be verified by the receiver gateway.

-- originator_pubkey REQUIRED.
+- originatorPubkey REQUIRED.
 This is the public key of the asset owner (originator) in the origin network or system.

-- beneficiary_pubkey REQUIRED.
+- beneficiaryPubkey REQUIRED.
 This is the public key of the beneficiary in the destination network.

-- sender_gateway_signature_public_key REQUIRED.
+- senderGatewaySignaturePublicKey REQUIRED.
 This is the public key of the key-pair used by the sender gateway to sign assertions and receipts.

-- receiver_gateway_signature_public_key REQUIRED.
+- receiverGatewaySignaturePublicKey REQUIRED.
 This is the public key of the key-pair used by the recevier gateway to sign assertions and receipts.

-- sender_gateway_id OPTIONAL.
+- senderGatewayId OPTIONAL.
 This is the identifier of the sender gateway.

-- recipient_gateway_id OPTIONAL.
+- recipientGatewayId OPTIONAL.
 This is the identifier of the receiver gateway.

-- sender_gateway_network_id REQUIRED.
+- senderGatewayNetworkId REQUIRED.
 This is the identifier of the origin network or system behind the client.

-- recipient_gateway_network_id REQUIRED.
+- recipientGatewayNetworkId REQUIRED.
 This is the identifier of the destination network or system behind the server.

-- sender_gateway_device_identity_pubkey OPTIONAL.
+- senderGatewayDeviceIdentityPubkey OPTIONAL.
 The device public key of the sender gateway (client).

-- receiver_gateway_device_identity_pubkey OPTIONAL.
+- receiverGatewayDeviceIdentityPubkey OPTIONAL.
 The device public key of the receiver gateway

-- sender_gateway_owner_id OPTIONAL: This is the identity information of the owner or operator of the sender gateway.
+- senderGatewayOwnerId OPTIONAL: This is the identity information of the owner or operator of the sender gateway.

-- receiver_gateway_owner_id OPTIONAL: This is the identity information of the owner or operator of the recipient gateway.
+- receiverGatewayOwnerId OPTIONAL: This is the identity information of the owner or operator of the recipient gateway.

 ## Conveyance of Gateway and Network Capabilities